 Travel as Mission

 In proselytizing religions, travel is an important consequence of missionary activity, where believers may be commanded to spread the word of their faith to new peoples and nations.
 In many cases, this travel has been long distance, aided by transport development, and has contributed towards the learning and discovery of new languages.
-On the other hand, the spread of religions competing for new converts across the globe has sometimes contributed to tension and conflict.
+On the other hand, the spread of religions competing for new converts across the globe has sometimes contributed to conflict and exploitation.

 Travel from Persecution

 Instances of religious persecution have frequently caused religious groups to migrate long distances so that they can practice their faith freely.
 The journeys of persecuted Puritan sects to the Americas in the seventeenth century, or the diaspora of Jewish communities following persecution in the nineteenth and twentieth centuries, are well-known examples.
-As opportunities for travel have changes so these have determined patterns of settlement and survival for groups fleeing persecution.
+As opportunities for travel have changed so these have determined patterns of settlement and survival for groups fleeing persecution.